Denormalization

 Denormalization is a strategy used on a previously-normalized database to increase performance.
 In computing, denormalization is the process of trying to improve the read performance of a database, at the expense of losing some write performance, by adding redundant copies of data or by grouping data.
 It is often motivated by performance or scalability in relational database software needing to carry out very large numbers of read operations.
 Denormalization differs from the unnormalized form in that denormalization benefits can only be fully realized on a data model that is otherwise normalized.

 Implementation

 A normalized design will often "store" different but related pieces of information in separate logical tables (called relations).
 If these relations are stored physically as separate disk files, completing a database query that draws information from several relations (a join operation) can be slow.
 If many relations are joined, it may be prohibitively slow.
-There are two strategies for dealing with this.
+There are two strategies for dealing with this by denormalization: